cjdm94/madrs_server/solution.md

 There is a downside to this approach: if an end user completes a partial submission and then there is some network or other error resulting in a loss of client-side state, they would need to restart the submission.
 This is especially a danger for direct consumers, because we want to treat them with extreme care during a *self-administered* mental-health questionnaire.
 For clinicians who are submitting results on behalf of patients, this is less of a concern, also we still run the risk of annoying our partners.

 For now though let's follow the requirements of the task and, each time we write a response to an existing submission, we can just check the existing responses to validate the integrity of the incoming response.
 We will encapsulate this business logic in the `MadrsSSubmission` domain object mentioned above.

+### Creating Submissions and Submission Responses

+So we have an implementation for storing question responses, one by one, and storing them in a kind of "submission" container.

+We achieve the initial objective of separating the generic/agnostic `DiagnosticQuestionnaire` persistence model from the concrete `Madrs-s` instantiation.
+Now we have the business logic isolated in the `madrs-self-domain.py` file - here we enforce the structure and rules of this particular diagnostic questionnaire.
+I'll unit tests in a follow-up push.

+This allows us to represent the madrs questionnaire in the application/domain layer so that we can add responses to it and enforce the integrity of the data before we persist anything.

+There are some imperfections!
+For instance we treat instantiations of our domain classes as both domain objects (with no id, for example) _and_ entities (representing a persisted version of the data, with an id, for example).
+Also I have to pass an entire submission object in when I create a new response - I couldn't work out how best to use Django's models to manage relational writes.
+Anyhow, in the spirit of time I'll leave it here for now, with its warts and all :).

+I'm going to figure out how to use an enum to uniquely identify responses by symptom, and then I'll add the filtering and analysis queries.
+I think I'll just let SQL do the heavy lifting here, and encapsulate the query, via Django's model queries, in the repo.
+Since we need mostly numerical analysis here, there's not much need for any domain/application logic.
+Onwards!